Psychology of Memorialization

 An interesting memorialization drive is currently underway in the United States: a growing group of people who were devoted to the late U.S. president Ronald Reagan have teamed up to convince developers of new public buildings to name their creations in honor of Reagan.
 The group’s goal is to establish at least one memorial building for Reagan in each American county and urban area.
 As a result of this effort, dozens of new “Ronald Reagan” schools, courthouses, parks, and even college dormitories are build and christened across America each year.
 As a result of this effort, which began well before Reagan died in 2004, devotees of other famous American leaders have begun similar campaigns.
 Perhaps most famous among these is a group working to build memorial buildings for former presidents Dwight Eisenhower.

 Being memorialized means a person’s great deeds will live on forever.
-And that nearly everyone in the world – regardless of economic class – is entitled to this ultimate dignity is a great comfort for the living and the dead alike.
+Their memory will be carried on well after their immediate relatives pass, making it available to the many future generations that follow.
+This ultimate dignity is a right that everyone in the world is entitled to, regardless of economic class - and that is a great comfort for the living and the dead alike.